dudehrithik007/Basic-Snake-Game-using-C/README.md

-# Basic-Snake-Game-using-C
+# Game in C: Basic Snake Game

 2D, CUI & Featureful.
 Made new versions later with more features.
-Only a basic game without any features has been seen on the Internet specifically in C language.
+Only a basic game without any features has been seen on the Internet specifically in C.